Note: If you do not find the answer here, simply Ask a Librarian 24 hours a day, 7 days a week.

 Can I use a card from another Minnesota library to check out library materials?

-In accordance with Minnesota Library Reciprocal Borrowing Compact, residents of participating library systems may register and use their public library card at ECRL.
-Apply for library service from ECRL by presenting at any branch library or outreach location your current library card from an affiliated Minnesota public library and providing the information on the ECRL reciprocal borrower registration form.
+In accordance with Minnesota Library Reciprocal Borrowing Compact, residents of participating library systems may register and use their public library card at ECRL to borrow physical materials.
+The Minnesota Library Reciprocal Borrowing Compact addresses the loan of physical items only; therefore Reciprocal Borrowers are limited to borrowing physical items only.
+Apply for library service from ECRL by presenting at any branch library or outreach location your current library card in good standing from an affiliated Minnesota public library and providing the information on the ECRL reciprocal borrower registration form.

 What are the overdue fines for materials returned after the due date?